lxbarth/Feeds/README.txt

 Hidden settings are variables that you can define by adding them to the $conf array in your settings.php file.

-Name:        feed_class
+Name:        feeds_importer_class
-Default:     'Feed'
+Default:     'FeedsImporter'
-Description: The class to use for handling feed configurations.
+Description: The class to use for importing a feed.

 Name:        feeds_source_class
 Default:     'FeedsSource'